-Russian film crew wraps space station shoot and returns to earth - The Boston Globe
+Russian film crew wraps space station shoot and returns to Earth - The Boston Globe

 A Russian actress and a film director landed safely on Earth early Sunday after spending 12 days aboard the International Space Station shooting scenes for the first feature-length drama made with scenes shot in space.

-Yulia Peresild, the actress, and Klim Shipenko, a film director, launched to space with a Russian astronaut on Oct.
+Yulia Peresild, the actress, and Klim Shipenko, the director, launched into space with a Russian astronaut on Oct.
 5 aboard a Russian Soyuz spacecraft.
 They used the orbital laboratory as one of the main sets for their movie, “The Challenge,” a drama in which Peresild plays a surgeon embarking on an emergency mission to save the life of an ailing cosmonaut.

 The 12-day journey, backed by Russia’s space agency Roscosmos, was the latest act in a race among spacefaring countries to generate public excitement about human spaceflight and demonstrate that destinations like the space station aren’t exclusive to government astronauts.
 The mission also adds another superlative to Russia’s spaceflight record over the United States: beating Hollywood to orbit.